mslee300/signal/README.md

 </p>

 ## Feedback
 Feel free to send us feedback on [Signal](mailto:minseok30086@gmail.com) or [file an issue](https://github.com/mslee300/signal/issues).
 Feature requests are always welcome.
 If you wish to contribute, please help yourself!
-We are always open for suggestions!
+We are always open for suggestions.